 The tutorials will provide students with the opportunity to clarify their own ideas on the content material, and to develop necessary problem solving skills.
-Problem solving techniques will be emphasised.
-The sessions also provide students with the opportunity to seek further explanation of concepts introduced in lecture sessions.
-The workshop provides you with practical questions to be completed in class to demonstrate your level of competency.
-The tutor will guide you through the process as needed.
+Problem solving

 There will be a weekly online or in-class multiple choice quiz to promote some independent (blended) learning.